iml130/lotlan-scheduler/README.md

 ```

 ## License
-LoTLan Schedular is licensed under the terms of the Apache license.
+LoTLan Scheduler is licensed under the terms of the Apache license.
 See [LICENCSE](./LICENSE) for more information.

 ## Contributors
 Peter Detzner, Maximilian Hoerstrup, Dominik Lux